 With the adoption of the Next Generation Science Standards, teachers are being called upon to connect classroom learning to students’ lives and communities.
-Our Teacher Professional Development Series – NGSS In Action: Science and Engineering in your Community – gives teachers strategies to do just that.
+Our Teacher Professional Development Workshops and School-Based Supports – NGSS In Action: Science and Engineering in your Community – gives teachers strategies to do just that.

 Venture outside the walls of the classroom to find local environmental phenomena that can anchor your classroom science unit.
 Explore with us the big picture of Next Generation Science Standards’ “three dimensional” science learning and then get hands on with the Science and Engineering Practices as you use them to build an understanding of an example phenomenon in our “schoolyard.”
 You’ll leave this workshop with ideas and examples you can use in your own classroom science curriculum.